 First, watch the video.
 The girl does what most adult fans would do.
 Maybe she’s ahead of the game as far as kids are concerned?

 Super is the kind of film that critics of comic book movies say they want to see but dismiss when they are actually made.
 James Gunn created an almost entirely realistic look at what it would take to make someone decide to become a masked vigilante and the horrific results of those choices.
 Frank D’Arbo (Rainn Wilson) is basically Bipolar, and his wife’s (Liv Tyler) leaving him for drug lord Jacques (Kevin Bacon) is the first in a series of psychotic breaks that drive the film toward its resolution.
 Individuals comment that Bruce Wayne must have been driven insane by the loss of his parents at the hand of Joe Chill, and that’s why there is a Batman in Gotham City.
 Super is basically a take on that theory.
-Read the rest of this entry
+Continue reading “Super”

 [Author’s Note: If you’re just curious about what I thought of the movie, skip down to where you see the asterisks.
 Otherwise, this is a very lengthy post.
 I’ve noticed that no one tends to read the entries about anime (except for the dozens of people who keep coming here for Tekkaman Blade pics), so I went crazy with it.
 If you want to read a 2300-word post, knock yourself out.
 I promise you none of it will be on the exam, though.]